decaobr/CoronaChartboostPlugin/docs/cache.markdown

 #### Overview

-Caches a Chartboost interstitial or More Apps screen for instant loading of future display.
+Caches a Chartboost interstitial, Rewarded Video or More Apps screen for instant loading of future display.

 ## Syntax

 ```
-chartboost.cache( namedLocation )
+chartboost.cache( adType, [namedLocation] )
 ```

-This function takes a single argument.
+This function can take two argument.

+##### adType - (required)

+*String.* One of the following values:
+`"interstitial"`
+`"rewardedVideo"`
+`"moreApps"`

 ##### namedLocation - (optional)

 *String.* The name of the cached location.
-For caching of the More Apps screen, set this value to `"moreApps"`, for caching a specific interstitial, you may specify any string.

-If no location is given, the default location `"Game Over"` is used.
+If no location is given, a default location will be used.
+For interstitals and rewarded videos a location of `"Game Over"` is used.
+For More Apps a location of `"Home Screen"` is used.

-(Although you can specify any string you like, Chartboost recommends to use one of their predefined locations to help keep eCPM's as high as possible)
+(Although you can specify any string you like, Chartboost recommends to use one of their predefined locations to help keep eCPM's as high as possible.
+See below.)

 #### Example